-- 30 Context Capital Management, LLC acts as the investment manager for Context Convertible Arbitrage Offshore, LTD with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
+- Context Capital Management, LLC acts as the investment manager for Context Convertible Arbitrage Offshore, LTD with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
 Michael Rosen and William Fertig are the managing members of Context Capital and the portfolio managers for the fund on behalf of Context Capital.
 Messrs.
-Rosen and Fertig and Context Capital disclaim beneficial ownership of the securities held by the fund.
-The information set forth in the table relating to Context Convertible Arbitrage Offshore, Ltd. is as of February 10, 2004. - 31 Bank of America Capital Management acts as the investment advisor for Convertible Securities Fund with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
+Rosen and Fertig and Context Capital disclaim beneficial ownership of the securities held by the - Bank of America Capital Management acts as the investment advisor for Convertible Securities Fund with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the fund.
 Ed Cassens and Emma Yanfang C. Yan are the portfolio managers for the fund on behalf of Bank of America.
 Mr. Cassens is also a director of Bank of America Capital Management.
-Mr. Cassens and Ms. Yan disclaim beneficial ownership of the securities held by the fund. - 32 David Clarkson is a managing director for Credit Suisse First Boston Europe Limited and as such has voting and dispositive power over the securities held by Credit Suisse Europe.
+Mr. Cassens and Ms. Yan disclaim beneficial ownership of the securities held by the fund. - David Clarkson is a managing director for Credit Suisse First Boston Europe Limited and as such has voting and dispositive power over the securities held by Credit Suisse Europe.
 Mr. Clarkson disclaims beneficial ownership of the securities held by Credit Suisse Europe.
-Credit Suisse Europe is an affiliate of Credit Suisse First Boston LLC, a registered broker-dealer. - 33 Michael J. Carusillo and Clayton Struve are the managing members of CSS, LLC and as such has voting and dispositive power over the securities held by CSS.
+Credit Suisse Europe is an affiliate of Credit Suisse First Boston LLC, a registered broker-dealer. - Michael J. Carusillo and Clayton Struve are the managing members of CSS, LLC and as such has voting and dispositive power over the securities held by CSS.
 Messrs.
 Carusillo and Struve disclaim beneficial ownership of the securities held by CSS, except for their pecuniary interest therein.
-CSS, LLC is a registered broker-dealer. - 34 Symphony Asset Management LLC acts as the investment manager for CSV Limited with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by CSV.
+CSS, LLC is a registered broker-dealer. - Symphony Asset Management LLC acts as the investment manager for CSV Limited with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by CSV.
 Eric Pagel is the portfolio manager for CSV on behalf of Symphony.
-Mr. Pagel and Symphony disclaim beneficial ownership of the securities held by CSV. - 35 Dbag London is a subsidiary of Deutsche Bank AG, a publicly-held corporation.
+Mr. Pagel and Symphony disclaim beneficial ownership of the securities held by CSV. - Dbag London is a subsidiary of Deutsche Bank AG, a publicly-held corporation.
 Dan Azzi is the portfolio manager for Dbag London with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by Dbag London.
 Mr. Azzi disclaims beneficial ownership of the securities held by Dbag London.
-Dbag London is an affiliate of Deutsche Bank Securities Inc., a registered broker-dealer. - 35A Represents shares of common stock issuable upon conversion of Vishay's Liquid Yield TM Option Notes due 2021. - 36 Camden Asset Management, L.P. acts as the investment advisor for DeepRock & Co. with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by DeepRock.
+Dbag London is an affiliate of Deutsche Bank Securities Inc., a registered broker-dealer. - 34A Represents shares of common stock issuable upon conversion of Vishay's Liquid Yield TM Option Notes due 2021. - Camden Asset Management, L.P. acts as the investment advisor for DeepRock & Co. with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by DeepRock.
 Alex Lach is the portfolio manager for DeepRock on behalf of Camden.
-Mr. Lach and Camden disclaim beneficial ownership of the securities held by DeepRock. - 37 Froley Revy Investment Co., Inc. acts as the investment advisor for the Delaware PERS with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the Delaware PERS.
+Mr. Lach and Camden disclaim beneficial ownership of the securities held by DeepRock. - Froley Revy Investment Co., Inc. acts as the investment advisor for the Delaware PERS with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the Delaware PERS.
 Andrea O'Connell is the chief executive officer of Froley Revy and the portfolio manager for the Delaware PERS on behalf of Froley Revy.
 Ms. O'Connell and Froley Revy disclaim beneficial ownership of the securities held by the Delaware PERS.